keithalewis/math/uf.md

 There is a clear trajectory in Mathematical Finance starting from the Black-Scholes/Merton model of a single option parameterized by a constant volatility to portfolios of instruments belonging to the same asset class using increasingly sophisticated models that can be parameterized to fit all available market data.

-The future of Mathematical Finance is developing more accurate models that allow incorporating potential trading strategies and extending the set of instruments to all asset classes.
+The future of Mathematical Finance is developing more accurate models that allow for incorporating potential trading strategies and extending the set of instruments to all asset classes.

 [^1]: Adhering to the trader aphorism, "Don't be a dick for a tick," can help prevent this.